 With winter on its way out, it’s time for a style revamp.
 Although I’m loving my new sweatpants and pajamas, I’m also dreaming about changing my style for the new seasons ahead — so today I’m showing you how to do just that.

 To me, right now is the perfect time to reinvent your style.

-With all this free time, you can really figure out what you love, what makes you feel amazing, and change your style to reflect those things.
+With all this free time, you can really figure out what you love, and what makes you feel amazing and change your style to reflect those things.

 Here are a few of the things I’ve been doing to change my style for post-quarantine because trust me once we can strut the streets again it’s going to be like red carpet season.